EmoIDE/EmoIDE_project/README.md

 > Note: Ensure that Python is installed on your system before proceeding with the installation of the modules.

 2. **Start the server**:
-  After installing the required modules, you can start the server and pen the command prompt or terminal and then run the following command to start the server:
+  After installing the required modules, you can start the server.
+Open the command prompt or terminal and then run the following command to start the server:
 ```
 python main.py
 ```
 > Note: This will initiate the server, enabling it to listen for extension connection

 3. **Start the extension**:
-  Follow these steops to integrate and utilize the plugin within Visual Studio Code (IDE):
+  Follow these steps to integrate and utilize the plugin within Visual Studio Code (IDE):
   - Navigate to the extension folder using the following command:
 ```
 cd Extension